MachineLearningLifeScience/poli-docs/docs/poli-docs/using_poli/objective_repository/RaSP.md

 conda activate poli__rasp
 ```

-Supposing you have [`3ned.pdb`](https://www.rcsb.org/structure/3ned) in the same directory as this script:
+Assuming you have [`3ned.pdb`](https://www.rcsb.org/structure/3ned) in the same directory as this script:

 ```python
 from pathlib import Path